ishashah28/Conversion-Rate/README.md

  - Predict conversion rate
  - Come up with recommendations for the product team and the marketing team to improve conversion rate

+The Python scrips are built in using scikit, numpy, pandas, matplotlib libraries in Jupyter notebook.
+The source code is attached to this repository.